“This book cuts through the jargon and pedagogy and gets to the essence of what makes it work.”

 –Shawn Achor, New York Times bestselling author of Before Happiness and The Happiness Advantage

 “Scrum is mandatory reading for any leader, whether they’re leading troops on the battlefield or in the marketplace.
-The challenges of today’s world don’t permit the luxury of slow, inefficient work.
 Success requires tremendous speed, enormous productivity, and an unwavering commitment to achieving results.
 In other words success requires Scrum.”

 –General Barry McCaffrey

-–Scott Maxwell, Founder & Senior Managing Director, OpenView Venture Partners
+–Scott Maxwell, Founder and Senior Managing Director, OpenView Venture Partners